bolorundurowb/dotenv.net/README.md

 ### Fluent API

-There is a fluent API analogue to the static methods documented above and can be terminated with a `Read()` or `Load()` call to return the env value or write to the environment variables .
+There is a fluent API analogue to the static methods documented above and can be terminated with a `Read()` or `Load()` call to return the env value or write to the environment variables.

 ```csharp
 // to load env vars with the specified options